Knights of the Round Table: Galeschin

 Roger Sherman Loomis derives the name Galeschin from the name Galvariun, found on an Arthurian relief on the Italian Modena Archivolt, considered the first known Arthurian illustration (c.
 1120–1240).
 He theorizes that the name was altered to make it sound more like Galesche, the Old French word for Gaul, and derives the name Galvariun from the epithet Gwallt Euryn, found in Culhwch and Olwen, which he translates as "Golden Hair".
 However, other scholars usually identify the figure of Galvariun as a prototype of Gawain's brother Gaheris.
 Oddly, Galeschin is also called the Duc de Clarence in the French literature prior to the 14th century; this could not possibly refer to the position of Duke of Clarence (which did not exist yet at the time and does not refer to a place name), leading Loomis to translate it as the "Lord of Light".

+In the television series Kaamelott, Galessin is a duke of Orkney under King Loth, played by Alexis Hénon.